Best Practices for Inventory Auditing: A Comprehensive Guide

 Assessing Depreciation for Inventory Valuation image

-Industries like construction, tools, machinery, and materials often account for significant inventory value.
+Industries like construction, assets, fleets, and raw material often account for significant inventory value.

 Depreciation plays a key role in accurately reflecting asset values over time.